Inclusive Recreation Programs

 Session Two - 5:15 - 6 p.m.

-Applications for the above sessions must be submitted by Oct.
-16, 2023 at 4 p.m.
+Applications for the above sessions will close on March 29 at 4 p.m..

 Limited spaces are available.
 Interested parents/guardians should complete the initial application form and submit it to the SCDSB.
 This does not guarantee enrolment into the program.
 You may be contacted for an initial telephone interview or virtual screening session to assess if the program is appropriate for your child.